-I imagine when Italian developer Milestone struck a deal with Monster Energy Supercross over some pasta and energy drinks, they were probably like, do you want us to make you a new game every single year?
+I imagine when Italian developer Milestone struck a deal with Monster Energy Supercross over some pasta and energy drinks, they were probably like, “do you want us to make you a new game every single year?”
 I mean it’s a sport, right?
 FIFA can pull it off, what’s wrong with dirtbikes?
-Some may argue that this extreme sport does not have as large a fan following as, say, soccer, basketball, or football, but in the realm of video games it is ok.
+Some may argue that this extreme sport does not have as large a fan base as, say, soccer, basketball, or football, but in the realm of video games, it’s pretty good.
 Annual releases are often frowned upon unless they are SPORTS!
 It’s one of the industry’s long-standing traditions that DLCs, games as services, digital distribution, and nothing else have yet managed to shake up.

 So, the new Monster Energy Supercross – The Official Video Game is here!
 Sixth one already, oh my.
 So is it any good?
 What’s new this year?
 Let’s take a large sip from that Monster Energy can and read on, YEAH!